 What are the types of plastic-eating fungi?

-While researchers have found almost 400 types of fungi that can break down plastic, certain ones have attracted loads of attention for their unique, efficient abilities.
+While researchers have found almost 400 types of fungi that can break down plastic, certain ones have attracted attention for their unique, efficient abilities.

 Pestalotiopsis microspora

 The fungi that started it all.
 Early work on the Pestalotiopsis genus sent scientists down the plastic-degrading fungi rabbit hole.
 In 2011, Yale University scientists announced they had found that several fungi from the Pestalotiopsis genus turn polyurethane (PUR) plastic into organic matter within lab environments.6 Two species could survive on a purely PUR diet in settings without any oxygen—meaning that they could get to work in oxygen-free landfills, where this type of plastic quickly piles up and can take decades to disappear.
 Pestalotiopsis fungi were also able to nom on plastic suspended in liquid, suggesting they could be deployed to the ocean to eat up plastic pollution.
-The species Pestalotiopsis microspora did a particularly great job of breaking down PUR: In two weeks and degraded it completely.
+The species Pestalotiopsis microspora did a particularly great job breaking down PUR in two weeks and completely degrading it.

 Pleurotus ostreatus